thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 2: Competitors

 - 2d) [CORRESPONDING] Date of birth and contact information should be especially secured.
-Also, Ron's policy of asking the competitor before putting them in contact with e.g. media.
+- 2d [CORRESPONDING] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitors, the competitor should first be asked for consent.

     - 3a1) [CORRESPONDING] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit.

 ## Article 3: Puzzles

+- 3c) [CORRESPONDING] Competitors may use puzzles of any reasonable size, at the discretion of the Delegate.
 - 3i) [CORRESPONDING] Examples of such enhancement include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colours on the backside of the puzzle are visible, moves are done automatically, more or other solved states.